Once we have found the ten types of opportunity that exist in any situation, our next task is to choose the way forward

-If the winds are blowing in the direction you want to travel, then your decision is easy: you sail downwind.
-And when the wind is blowing against you, you don’t give up and go to the port that the wind is now blowing towards.
+If the winds are blowing in the direction you want to travel then your decision is easy: you sail downwind.
+But when the wind is blowing against you, you don’t give up and go to the port that the wind is now blowing towards.
 Instead, you tack and jibe across the wind to take you to where you want to go.
 And even though you seem to be pointing in the wrong direction, you are actually moving towards your chosen destination.

 Choosing the best way forward is not just about finding more opportunities — it’s about choosing the way forward that is best for you, even if that seems to be different from where you ultimately want to get to.
 Because it is better to move slowly in the right direction than quickly in the wrong one.

-In your work, or in your life, are you going where the wind blows or are you deliberately moving towards a destination that matters to you?
+In your work, and in your life, are you going where the wind blows or are you deliberately moving towards a destination that matters to you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.